From Youth at Celia Cruz's Funeral to Secretary of State: Viral Photo of Marco Rubio Moves Miami

 A photograph taken on July 19, 2003 during the funeral mass of Celia Cruz in Miami is circulating this week on social media and has sparked a wave of emotion among the Cuban-American community.

 Among the most notable comments, one person remarked: "Not only Cubans are proud of Marco Rubio, Father Alberto.
-All Hispanics or the vast majority of Hispanics are proud of our Secretary of State.
+All Hispanics, or the vast majority of Hispanics, are proud of our Secretary of State.
 May God continue to grant him wisdom, health, and strength to keep fighting for humanity."

 Father Cutié, Rector of Saint Benedict Church in Plantation, Florida, and an influential media figure in the Hispanic community of southern Florida, emphasized in his post that pride in Rubio transcends partisan politics.

-Rubio, born in Miami on May 28, 1971, to Cuban immigrants, was confirmed as Secretary of State on January 20, 2025, with a historic vote of 99-0 in the U.S. Senate.
+Rubio, born in Miami on May 28, 1971, and the son of Cuban immigrants, was confirmed as Secretary of State on January 20, 2025, with a historic vote of 99-0 in the U.S. Senate.

 On May 20th, Cuba's Independence Day, Rubio sent a direct message to the Cuban people offering a "new relationship" with the United States.